w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 :::info Unincluded segments happen on the collator portion

-**Unincluded** segments are blocks that are seconded but still need to be backed.
+**Unincluded** segments are generated blocks that still need to be backed.
 The backing process occurs on the relay chain, whereas unincluded segments are moreso held in the collator.

 :::